United States Flag - Proud to be an American

 AC Wall Charger Problems:

 The AC charger is a non-user servicable charger.
 That means it wasn't designed to be serviced by the user.
 If your AC charger fails, your best bet is to purchase a new one.
-It's not worth the time and aggravation in trying to take it apart and fix it.
+It's not worth the time and aggravation of trying to take it apart and fix it.

 The AC charger is a small power supply that contains a transformer that steps down the incoming AC input.
 The stepped-down AC is rectified to DC and applied to a +5 VDC regulator circuit that provides 1 Amp of current to charge your GPS's internal lithium-Ion battery.
 When your AC charger is working correctly, you hear a beep and you will see a yellow lightning bolt symbol over the green battery bar graph, which is viewed on the main menu screen (G-Brand, 3xx & 6 models).
 On 2xx models, you will hear a beep and the battery icon will go away, indicating you are no longer on battery power.